 The Trust has provided education services to all children within their schools and communities and further into Devon.
-In July 2022, Trustees made the decision to support the CEO in a part time secondment to Devon County Council as an interim Head of Education for 12 months.
+In July 2023, Trustees made the decision to continue to support the CEO in a part time secondment to Devon County Council as an interim Head of Education for an additional 6 months.
 Trustees recognised this as an opportunity to support the Local Authority in helping to advance educational provision for vulnerable pupils across Devon and provide further opportunities for leadership development with the Trust.